sje30/cnw/cnw.md

 1. Can you find the critical value of I where you first get a spike generated?

-2. Can you work out the units on I (check equation 1 and Table 1 of spa3)?
+2. Can you work out the units on I (check equation 1 and Table 1 of hh_maths.pdf )?

 3. Estimate the firing rate (in Hz) for the model as you vary I from 0 to 500.
 Can you plot a graph of it?